centreon/centreon-documentation/en/integrations/event-management/sc-bsm.md

 | string | accepted_categories | neb                                    |
 | string | accepted_elements   | host_status,service_status             |

-## Event bulking

-This stream connector is not compatible with event bulking.
-Meaning that the option `max_buffer_size` can't be higher than 1

 ## Event format

 This stream connector will send event with the following format.